Why become a farrier?

 Beyond safety gear, you must purchase your tools before starting the program.
 The cost of tools is approximately $2,200.
 A full list of tools, equipment and supplies will be provided by the instructor.

 A practicum (FARR 1140) ensures hands-on skill development, exposing you to farriery in the field.
 An ePortfolio (FARR 1150) provides you with the opportunity to document, track and reflect on your classroom, shop, and field experiences and build your professional network.

-For the first 4 weeks you'll study online with the instructor four days.
+The program is delivered at the KPU Tech campus.
+You will have class and shop time with the instructor four days a week.
 On the fifth day you'll start developing your industry connections by researching, investigating and interviewing farriers, veterinarians, farrier suppliers and others areas of the horse industry.
 This will be the beginning of your e-portfolio, detailing how you are reaching out and interacting with your new network.

 From March through May each student will spend 240 hours working alongside a professional farrier gaining first hand knowledge of a successful farrier practice.
 Students will use the e-portfolio to demonstrate how their learning is applied in the field.

 Depending on the sector of the industry you work in, you'll have the opportunity to work in many different environments, everything from ranches to racetracks, and with a variety of different horse breeds.

 In addition to farriery, the certificate can open doors to work in the following equine industry sectors:

 Graduates from KPU's farrier program have gone on to successful careers around the world, as well as to compete at the international level.

 Gerard Laverty - Instructor

 Gerard Laverty has a thirty year career as a working farrier in several different countries.
 Gerard’s career began in the early seventies in the North of Ireland.Learn More